2015 FJ345: Orbit and classification

 Considered a scattered and detached object, is particularly unusual as it has an unusually circular orbit for a scattered-disc object (SDO).
 Although it is thought that traditional scattered-disc objects have been ejected into their current orbits by gravitational interactions with Neptune, the low eccentricity of its orbit and the distance of its perihelion (SDOs generally have highly eccentric orbits and perihelia less than 38 AU) seems hard to reconcile with such celestial mechanics.
 This has led to some uncertainty as to the current theoretical understanding of the outer Solar System.
 The theories include close stellar passages, unseen planet/rogue planets/planetary embryos in the early Kuiper belt, and resonance interaction with an outward-migrating Neptune.
 The Kozai mechanism is capable of transferring orbital eccentricity to a higher inclination.

 Physical characteristics

-has a diameter estimated between 117 and 125 kilometers, roughly a quarter the size of ("Buffy"), which is estimated at around 500 km, roughly a quarter the size of Pluto.
+has a diameter estimated between 117 and 125 kilometers.